Robert Sirico: 1980s

 After his move to Los Angeles, Sirico attended Los Angeles City College, earning an A.A. in Humanities and Speech Communications in 1978.
 He then went on to study English and Speech Communications at the University of Southern California and completed his B.A. in 1981.
 He spent a year studying literature at St. Mary's University in Twickenham, London before returning to California in 1980.

 Sirico earned his Masters of Divinity from The Catholic University of America in 1987.
 During this period, Sirico initiated a friendship with Michael Novak after reading Novak's 1982 book, The Spirit of Democratic Capitalism.
 Through Novak's frequent dinner parties, Sirico met and engaged in conversations with a variety of the era's thought leaders.
 He "witnessed Clare Boothe Luce contending with Jack Kemp and Bill Bennett on the meaning of virtue; heard Irving Kristol, the godfather of neo-conservatism, and his wife Gertrude Himmelfarb, the historian and Victorian scholar, recount their own intellectual journeys from socialism; and became acquainted with Charles Krauthammer, Bob and Mary Ellen Bork and Charles Murray."
 One year after Novak's death, Sirico wrote of the theologian's impact on the priest's life.
 Sirico recalled that both he and Novak moved from a form of democratic socialism to staunch free-market advocacy.
 The younger Sirico also related how he introduced the idea of writing a book on Liberation Theology to Novak, which became his second major publication: Will It Liberate?
 Questions About Liberation Theology.
 Sirico concludes by asserting Novak was a valuable mentor.

-Sirico claimed the evenings at the Novak household contributed significantly to his eventual worldview.
+Sirico said the evenings at the Novak household contributed significantly to his eventual worldview.
 "These gatherings were a great augmentation to my classes," he wrote in a remembrance of Novak in 2017.
 "Those wide-ranging debates on economics and politics, art and literature and just about everything in between, modeled an open and informed discussion prompted by intellectual curiosity and civility, sadly lacking in the present public discourse.
 The participants did not always agree with one another, but they certainly enjoyed each other's company.
 Those evenings were like a graduate seminar featuring some of the finest minds in the country at the time and in many ways formed a kind of proto-Acton Institute and served as a good model for its eventual founding."

 After completing his novitiate with the Paulist Fathers' house of formation, St. Paul's College in Washington, D.C., Sirico was ordained a priest of the Paulist Order in 1989.